-The HRA outturn position shows an underspend on controllable spending of £0.884m.
-After technical accounting adjustments this position moves to an underspend of £0.620m.
-This has reduced the required net contribution to reserves from the budgeted amount of £0.922m to £0.620m, while the HRA working balance remains unchanged at £5m.
+The HRA Outturn position shows an underspend on controllable spending of £0.88m.
+After technical accounting adjustments this position moves to an underspend of £0.62m.
+This has reduced the required net contribution to reserves from the budgeted amount of £0.92m to £0.62m, while the HRA working balance remains unchanged at £5.00m.

-HRA capital expenditure for 2018/19 totalled £25.319m against the final approved budget of £25.694m, a net underspend of £0.375m.
-This underspend relates mainly to the repurchase of former council houses (£0.410m) to be carried forward into 2019/20 and an NPH managed schemes overspend (£0.035m).
+HRA Capital Expenditure for 2018/19 totalled £23.95m.
+The most significant item of expenditure in the HRA capital programme was the £21.10m spent on the Northampton Partnership Homes managed budget for improvements to homes.
+This overall HRA capital spend is against the final approved budget of £25.69m, a net underspend of £1.75m.
+This underspend relates mainly to the reclassification of some of the spend on leaseholder properties as revenue expenditure £1.37m; repurchase of former council houses £0.41m to be carried forward to 2019/20; and an overspend of (£0.035m) on the NPH managed capital schemes which are undertaken on behalf of NBC.